 Shoulder Replacements: When & Why

-Two common types of shoulder replacement surgery are anatomic total shoulder arthroplasty and reserve total shoulder arthroplasty.
+Two common types of shoulder replacement surgery are anatomic total shoulder arthroplasty and reverse total shoulder arthroplasty.
 Your doctor will determine which procedure is best for you based on diagnoses and presenting symptoms.

 Anatomic Total Shoulder Arthroplasty